yueyanglu/ecco-2025/book/preliminary/checklist.md

 [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) (referred to as P-Cluster) is an open-source cluster management tool developed by Amazon Web Services (AWS).
 P-Cluster provides users with an HPC-like environment to conduct parallel computing.
 For the ECCO Hackathon, we have a P-Cluster ready for users to explore MITgcm, reproduce ECCO runs, and engage in many other activities.
 We have created an introductory [P-Cluster tutorial](pcluster-login.ipynb).
 Please go through the tutorial and ensure that: 1) you can log in to the P-Cluster, and 2) you have updated your .bashrc in your home directory..

 ### Configure TAF on the P-Cluster
 Transformation of Algorithms in Fortran (TAF), a commerical software developed by FastOpt will be used to generate adjoint code.
-Follow [these steps](https://ecco-summer-school.github.io/ecco-2025/preliminary/taf.html) to configure TAF on the P-Cluster, and make sure `staf -testi` runs successfully.
+Follow [these steps](https://ecco-summer-school.github.io/ecco-2025/preliminary/taf.html) to configure TAF on the P-Cluster, and make sure `staf -test` runs successfully.

 ### Set up Julia on the P-Cluster

-Follow [these steps](https://ecco-summer-school.github.io/ecco-2025/tutorials/Julia_setup/guidelines.html) to set up the environment for the Julia tutorials on the P-Cluster.
+Follow [these steps](https://ecco-summer-school.github.io/ecco-2025/tutorials/preliminary/Julia_setup.html) to set up the environment for the Julia tutorials on the P-Cluster.